skip to content

 While oral contraceptives remain a safe and effective option for many women, understanding their impact on nutrient status is crucial for maintaining optimal health.
 By being proactive about nutrition and working closely with healthcare providers, women can better manage potential nutrient depletions while continuing to benefit from their chosen form of contraception.

-Remember that this information is not meant to discourage the use of oral contraceptives but rather to empower women to make informed decisions about their health and take appropriate steps to maintain optimal nutrient levels while using OCPs.
+Remember: This information is meant to empower women to make informed decisions about their health and take appropriate steps to maintain optimal nutrient levels while using OCPs.

 References